meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform.md

 ## Step 3: Complete the meshPlatform configuration in the panel

 Enter the credentials from Step 2 in the platform configuration.

+## Step 4: Try out your new platform!

-Try out the new meshPlatform by creating a meshProject.
+Try out the new meshPlatform by configuring a new Landing Zone in the admin area and using the Landing Zone to create a meshProject.